This feature is available to subscription customers on projects created on or after June 15, 2021.

 Using Similar Docs is an efficient way of quickly pulling up related documents to gain a fuller understanding of the evolution of a document, the way in which data developed in your collection, and more!

-To access Similar Docs, make sure it's added to the right-side toolbar.
+To access Similar Docs, make sure it's added to the right-side toolbar of the document viewer.

 Learn more about customizing document tools here.

 How does it work?

 While your upload is being processed, Logikcull analyzes your document’s text to extract information that can be used to quickly compare it to other documents in your workspace.
 Matching documents are retrieved and assigned an overlap strength score to help you assess similarity at a glance.

 The percentage score reflects the overlap in text appearing in the same order after Logikcull has analyzed the extracted text between two documents.